Tilting train: TGV Pendulaire

-In 1998 SNCF bowed to political pressure (the tilt-train was a credible threat to the TGV dedicated high-speed line network) and put in service an experimental TGV pendulaire.
+In 1998, SNCF bowed to political pressure (the tilt-train was a credible threat to the TGV dedicated high-speed line network) and put in service an experimental TGV pendulaire.
 Only the passenger trailers were tilting while the two heavy power cars kept non-tilting bogies.
 Following the test program, it was converted back to a TGV-PSE train.

 InterCity Neigezug

-Switzerland got its first tilting train ever in its territory (discounting the Cisalpino, which entered Switzerland in 1996) on May 28, 2000.
+Switzerland got its first tilting train ever in its territory (discounting the Cisalpino, which entered Switzerland in 1996) on 28 May 2000.
 The ICN (InterCity Neigezug, or InterCity Tilting Train) was made by Bombardier, including a tilting-system designed by SIG (today ALSTOM).
 It began service on the line from Geneva via Biel/Bienne and Zürich to St Gallen.
 It was a major carrier in the national exhibition Expo.02.

 Bombardier Super Voyager

 Forty-four diesel-electric powered Class 221 Super Voyagers were ordered by Virgin CrossCountry to operate in tilt mode on the West Coast Main Line and between Oxford and Banbury.
-After the fleet was split between Arriva CrossCountry and Virgin Trains West Coast in 2007, the former disabled and later removed the tilting equipment from its 221s.
+After the fleet was split between Arriva CrossCountry and Virgin Trains West Coast in 2007, the former disabled and later removed the tilting equipment from its Class 221s.

+Tilting Train Express

+The Tilting Train Express (TTX) or Hanvit 200 is a prototype six-car experimental tilting train developed and built in South Korea.
+Revealed in 2007, it had multiple test runs, including one which recorded a maximum speed of 223 km/h.
+However, no production units were made as it was determined that it would be less costly to straighten existing trackage and banking the rails.
+It has done further test runs in 2014, however, to test the LTE-R system.